FED or FED-1 is one of the first Soviet 35mm rangefinder cameras, which was a clone of the legendary Leica camera.

 The shutter button is soft and located in the perfect place.
 The shutter cocking is connected to the film advancing and is very smooth, unlike many other Soviet cameras.

-The camera is equipped with a shutter with fabric curtains, exactly the same as it was on Leicas and had shutter speeds of 25, 50, 100, 250, 500 and B. For those years it was a worthy set, but the fact that the same set continued to be used until the 90s was a big problem.
+The camera is equipped with a shutter with fabric curtains, exactly the same as it was on Leicas, and had shutter speeds of 25, 50, 100, 250, 500, and B. For those years it was a decent set of shutter speeds, but the fact that the same set continued to be used until the 90s (both on FED cameras and on Zorkih and Zenits) was a big problem.

 Since this is a copy of the very Leica II, the camera is equipped with a rangefinder and viewfinder that are not paired.
 This may seem uncomfortable, but in fact, it is not at all.
 The rangefinder has a magnification, which helps to focus more accurately, and the viewfinder is quite bright and clean.